alixedi/land/apps/lgvcasestudies.md

 reviews:
   title: Read what our users are saying
   items:
-    - name: Andy421
+    - name: testataker121
-      text: I installed this app just to practice mock tests for CPC 1.
-What I found great was that there unlimited tests on the same pattern as the real test.
-I attempted a lot of tests and every test gave me more confidence.
-        I passed.
+      text: I'm still surprised at the price of this app.
+Other apps on app store claim to give the same thing but they charge 3 times more.
-      stars: Great for practising tests ★★★★★
+      stars: great price. definitely recommend ★★★★★
-    - text: As compared to other apps for CPC1, I find this app rather simple which works for me.
-It doesnt waste time.
-Although sometimes the repetation of same questions becomes somewhat frustrating but according to their method (cant remember what it's called) it helps the brain to remember.
-        Which was  right.
-By the end of practice I was able to recall all the answers that I kept forgetting in the beginning.
+    - text: Really well-written case studies that cover a lot of topics.
+A bit too long as compared to the actual test but good for practice. i would recommend this app to all future lorry drivers.
-      name: Zaidi
+      name: quratulain116
-      stars: Reliable.
-Definitely Recommend ★★★★★
+      stars: Good case study practice ★★★★★
 faqs:
   - title: What if the LGV Theory Untangled not right for me?
     text: No problem!
 Just send an email and we'll refund you, no questions asked.